nesto-software/USBProxy/README.md

 - Binaries uploaded to GitHub releases (public; production ready)
 - Binaries uploaded to Debian repository on S3 (Nesto-internal; production & nightly builds)
 - Manually cross-compile source code (using code in *./docker-crosstool-ng-arm* folder)
-- Manually compile on the Raspberry Pi using [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview)
+- Manually compile source code on the Raspberry Pi using [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview)

 We provide instructions for each method in the following.